LLNL/ExaConstit/developers_guide.md

 - **Documentation**: Doxygen-style comments for all public interfaces
 - **Testing**: Include test cases for new features
 - **Performance**: Maintain GPU and MPI scalability
+- **Name Formating**:
+   - Function names should be in `PascalCase` for any file but those related to IO (src/options/* and src/utilities/unified_loggers.*) which are `snake_case`.
+   - Class / enum names should be in `PascalCase`
+   - Enum values should be `UPPER_CASE`
+   - Class member variables going forward should be `snake_case` and preferably have a `m_` prefix.
+However, the `m_` prefix is **not** required if it makes things harder to understand.
+We're still converting variables over from previous in-consistent naming conventions so if you spot something that needs fixing please do so.
+   - Local / function variables going forward should be `snake_case`.
+Like above we are slowly in the process of converting old code over to this new format so feel free to help out if you can.
+   - If doing formatting changes split those into their own commits so it's easier to track changes.
+Additionally try to change the world all at once and do things in piece meal as it makes it easier to track down where a bug might have been introduced during renaming of things.
+- **Name Formating**: In the near future, we will have a `clang-format` file that all users must use to format their code by in-order to have PRs accepted.

 ### Pull Request Process
 1. Fork the repository (if non-LLNL employee)